bytebase/bytebase/docs/design/source-code-tour.snb.md

 ### Pipeline model

-At the Bytebase core, there is an exectuion engine consists of `Pipeline`, `Stage`, `Task` and `Task Run`.
+At the Bytebase core, there is an execution engine consisting of `Pipeline`, `Stage`, `Task` and `Task Run`.

 ![Data Model](https://raw.githubusercontent.com/bytebase/bytebase/main/docs/assets/datamodel_v1.png)

-A pipeline cotnains multiple stages, and each stage contain multiple tasks.
+A pipeline contains multiple stages, and each stage contain multiple tasks.
 This is how Bytebase creates a Pipeline:

 https://sourcegraph.com/github.com/bytebase/bytebase@d55481/-/blob/server/issue.go?L371-401

-`Task` is the basic execution unit and each `Task Run` represents one particular exeuction.
+`Task` is the basic execution unit and each `Task Run` represents one particular execution.
 Upon startup, Bytebase registers the task type with a task executor.
 Below registers the schema change task executor:

 https://sourcegraph.com/github.com/bytebase/bytebase@d55481/-/blob/server/server.go?L207